Madhavaram, Chennai: Social organizations

 West Cancer Trust advocates cancer awareness by counselling and screening the locals, both the rural people and the students.
 "LIGHT" NGO is situated in Manjampakkam neighbourhood, working for children, women, health and education.
 It is also home to a large number of the Anglo Indian community.

 Administration and politics

 Madhavaram is a newly formed state legislative constituency with more than 200,000 (2 lakh) voters.
 It consists of areas like Madhavaram, Mathur MMDA, Manali, Milk Colony, Puzhal, Red Hills, Sholavaram and Vadakarai.
 Madhavaram belongs to Chennai's corporation zone lll.
 Presently, Mr.S.Sudarsanam is the Member of Legislative Assembly.

 Transportation

-Madhavaram Inter-city Bus Terminus, one of the satellite termini of Chennai, is located in the neighbourhood, chiefly handling buses to Andhra Pradesh and Telangana, including cities such as Chittoor, Tirupati, Nellore, Vijayawada, Kurnool, Puttaparthi, Visakhapatnam, Bhadrachalam, and Hyderabad.
+Madhavaram Mofussil Bus Terminus, one of the satellite termini of Chennai, is located in the neighbourhood, chiefly handling buses to Trichy Andhra Pradesh and Telangana, including cities such as Chittoor, Tirupati, Nellore, Vijayawada, Kurnool, Puttaparthi, Visakhapatnam, Bhadrachalam, and Hyderabad.

-Metropolitan Transport Corporation (MTC) runs passenger buses to Madhavaram from other major parts of Chennai.
-A bus terminus serves the residents.
+Metropolitan Transport Corporation (MTC) runs passenger buses to Madhavaram from other major parts of Chennai like Mint, Broadway, Ambattur Estate, Koyambedu, Redhills etc. A bus terminus serves the residents.
 Share Autos play an important role in transportation.